chrisewilliams2006-jpg/BreastDM-Reproduction/Results/Reproducibility+model_issues.md

 - the checkpoint-selection rule;
 - and whether every baseline used the same evaluation code.

-An independent researcher can still train segmentation models and obtain reasonable results.
-However, that researcher cannot determine which reasonable evaluation procedure should reproduce the exact published values.

 Exact reproduction requires clarification from the authors or a complete evaluation script that can be directly connected to the results table.